Reben80/Data110-22016/Week_4_Python_Assignment.md

 ### Remark:
 - You are required to complete this task in **Google Colab**.
 Name your file **Data110_YourName_Week4**.
-- When submitting your assignment, upload your code, calculations, and final bar chart in the Google Colab Notebook and share the link to your Colab notebook.
+- When submitting your assignment, upload your code, calculations, and final bar chart in the Google Colab Notebook.